 Continued Innovation and Prioritizing Consumers

-No one is going to know how to better address any issues you have with your skis than the manufacturer and design team, and Peak Skis wants to make sure that no matter how big they grow as a company, consumers can always call and speak to the team when they have a question or concern.
+No one can address any issues you have with your skis better than the direct manufacturer and design team.
+Peak Skis wants to make sure that no matter how big it grows as a company, consumers can always call and speak to the team when they have a question or concern.

-The other primary priority for the brand is its commitment to innovation.
-So many details of modern ski design are thanks to Miller’s contributions, including modern sidecut, the stance of modern ski boots, and the level of ankle articulation that can be performed in modern ski boots, Miller has been deeply involved in design progression for much of his career.
+Another priority for the brand is its commitment to innovation.
+From modern sidecut and stance to the level of ankle articulation that can be performed in modern ski boots, Miller has been deeply involved in design progression for much of his career.

 From fundamental rethinks through KeyHole Tech, to no-brainer Loc8 tracking, Miller is one of the leading minds behind ski innovation worldwide over the past several decades.
-And Peak Skis is proud to continue that legacy and lead the charge in creating the best ski experience for every type of skier.
+Peak Skis is proud to continue that legacy and lead the charge in creating the best ski experience for every type of skier.